-When a course is repeated with the intent of improving the Grade Point Average (GPA), the highest grade earned will be used for computation of the GPA.
-All courses will remain on the student's transcript but only one successful completion will be counted toward degree and certificate requirements, except for certain courses as specified in the College catalog.
+When a course is repeated with the intent of improving the Grade Point

+Average (GPA), the highest grade earned will be used for computation of the GPA.
+All courses will remain on the student's transcript but only one successful completion will be counted toward degree and certificate requirements.
+(Refer to the course descriptions listed in this catalog for exceptions).